tock/book/src/doc/scheduling.md

   to complete and have no immediately useful work to do.
 Whenever the kernel issues an upcall to a Yielded process, the process is transitioned to the Running state.
+- **YieldedFor**: Suspended operation.
+Like a Yielded process, a YieldedFor process will not be scheduled by Tock.
+A YieldedFor process is waiting for a specific UpcallId (i.e., a specific upcall for a specific driver).
+The process will only be transitioned to the Running state when the kernel issues that specific upcall.
 - **Fault**: Erroneous operation.
 A Fault-ed process will not be scheduled by Tock.
 Processes enter the Fault state by performing an illegal operation, such as accessing memory outside of their address space.
 - **Terminated**: The process ended itself by calling the `Exit` system call and the kernel has not restarted it.
-- **Unstarted**: The process has not yet started; this state is typically very short-lived, between process loading and it started.
-However, in cases when processes might be loaded for a long time without running, this state might be long-lived.
-- **StoppedRunning**, **StoppedYielded**: These states correspond to a process that was in either the Running or Yielded state but was then explicitly stopped by the kernel (e.g., by the process console).
-A process in these states will not be made runnable until it is restarted, at which point it will continue execution where it was stopped.
+- **Stopped**: The process was running or yielded but was then explicitly stopped by the kernel (e.g., by the process console).
+A process in these states will not be made runnable until it is started, at which point it will continue execution where it was stopped.